Business valuation-assessing-business-value-at-the-desk

 Conclusion

-If you want to carry out a suitable company valuation, for example for the purchase of a company, it is essential that you first check the Determine the objectives of the assessment and select an appropriate method for the purpose of the assessment..
+If you need a suitable company valuation, for example for the Company acquisitionyou should definitely read the Determine the objectives of the assessment and select an appropriate method for the purpose of the assessment..
 As you have learned, there are big differences in the valuation of SMEs, large companies or start-ups.

 For family businesses, the determination of the business valuation on the basis of the capitalised earnings value method is in many cases meaningful.
 We will be happy to assist you with this important topic.